-Deja vu, game warden again uses a gun to save a deer’s life.
+A game warden uses a gun to save a deer's life.

-The rut is officially in full swing and the bucks are starting to fight over does.
-And sometimes, unfortunately, deer end up in a life-or-death struggle when two bucks lock anters.
+When the rut is officially in full swing and the bucks are starting to fight over does, things can get a little hairy in the hunting woods.
+And sometimes, unfortunately, deer end up in a life-or-death struggle when two bucks lock antlers.

 Cold fronts and pressure changes mean fall is here and so is the deer rut.
 Today our Clark County Warden responded to 2 bucks with their antlers locked together.
 One of the bucks had died and was half eaten by coyotes.
 The second buck would have soon fallen prey to the coyotes, if he was not freed from the expired buck.
 The video is from our Game Warden's body worn camera.